Could You Be Allergic to Sulfites?

 Are Sulfites Safe?

-The United States Food and Drug Administration (FDA) labels sulfites as Generally Recognized as Safe (GRAS) in a variety of products.
+The US Food and Drug Administration (FDA) labels sulfites as Generally Recognized as Safe (GRAS) in a variety of products.
 But, there are restrictions on how these agents can be used.
-For instance, the FDA does not allow this preservative on the raw veggies that you find at your favorite salad bar, since sulfites would make the veggies look fresh when they might not be.
+For instance, the FDA does not allow this preservative on the raw vegetables that you find at your favorite salad bar, since sulfites would make them look fresh when they might not be.

 And since the 1980s, the FDA has made companies identify food, drinks, and medications that do contain sulfites.
 Why the need for this labeling?
-The FDA made the ruling after reports came in that people were having allergic—in some cases severe—reactions after eating or drinking a product containing sulfites.
+The FDA made the ruling after reports came in that people were having allergic-like reactions—in some cases severe—after eating or drinking a product containing sulfites.

 What Is Sulfite Sensitivity?

-You are considered to be sensitive to sulfites if you have an allergic reaction after consuming or applying this preservative.
+You are considered to be sensitive to sulfites if you have an allergic-like reaction after consuming or applying this preservative.
 The symptoms, which range from mild to severe, can include:

 - Skin problems—itchy skin, rash, hives